 Repairs and maintenance

 We work with a number of contractors to deliver works to your home.
 Our main contractor is Mears Limited, which is responsible for our repairs contract.

-- Mears who deliver heating repairs and servicing as well as new heating installations and electrical testing – please click here to read Mears' Customer Charter – the charter covers the service standards you can expect as a Longhurst Group customer in heating repairs and servicing work you may receive from Mears.
+Mears also deliver heating repairs and servicing as well as new heating installations and electrical testing – please click here to read Mears' Customer Charter – the charter covers the service standards you can expect as a customer in heating repairs and servicing work you may receive from Mears.

 We’ll maintain your home to a good standard and aim to provide a quality repair service.
 Our partner contractors have agreed to these promises and will carry these out on our behalf.